What’s a wet signature? Wet vs. digital signatures compared

 Creating a wet digital signature involves several steps to ensure authenticity, security, and compliance.
 Follow these guidelines to generate a wet digital signature effectively:

-Setting up Appearance:
+Setting up Appearance

 • Click on “Secure.”